ewired/gjs-guide/docs/guides/gtk/3/14-templates.md

 const button = new Button();
 button.do_something();
 ```
 So it was easy to call functions and manipulate the button.
-To achieve a similar system with templates you have to tell GTK+ what widgets you want to use by passing a list of their IDs to `InternalChildren`.
+To achieve a similar system with templates you have to tell GTK what widgets you want to use by passing a list of their IDs to `InternalChildren`.

 ```js
 /* imports */